jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 The LLM may not know anything about the company, but at a minimum, it gives you a chance to practice for an interview.

 # Exposure
-One you've prepared your materials, the next step is exposure.
+Once you've prepared your materials, the next step is exposure.

-Larger companies will tend to recruit in the fall for summer positions.
+Larger companies will tend to recruit in early fall, September-November, for summer positions.
+Some positions are filled by December.
-Smaller companies will tend to recruit in the sprint.
+Smaller companies will tend to recruit in winter and early spring, January–April.
 Apply broadly and keep your eyes open for potential opportunities throughout the year.

 Much like the dating world, the trick is finding each other.

+You may apply to several dozen internships before landing one interview.
+That’s normal.

 ## Attend Career Fairs
 Attend any on-campus or virtual career day.